Bagaskarakbar/covidtrack/privacy_policy.md

 Welcome to Covid Track, a Covid-19 monitoring system for Android and samsung wearable

-this is a personal project developed by Bagaskara Akbar Fadhlillah for thesis purposes of a post-graduate degree.
+this is a personal project developed by Bagaskara Akbar Fadhlillah for thesis purposes of a post-graduate degree, which is then published with the RIG team.
 The application uses third party SDKs such as Samsung health SDK and Fuzzylite, all rights reserved.

 As an android developer i am required to state the privacy policy of the app i am using. the details of the privacy policy is as follows.